-The 60-mile canyon portion of this 130-mile scenic byway route travels east-west across Butte and Plumas Counties on State Highway 70, following the north fork of the Feather River.
+The 60-mile Feather River Canyon of the 130-mile Feather River Scenic Byway travels east-west across Butte and Plumas Counties on State Highway 70, following the North Fork of the Feather River.

 Few California highways feature such natural beauty and diversity in terrain, landscape, wildlife and elevation as the Canyon Route.
 Cascading waterfalls and wildflowers in the spring and brilliant colors in the fall highlight the canyon’s natural beauty.
 The area also showcases the marvels of power plant, railroad and highway engineering between the steep, rugged canyon walls that drop down to the North Fork of the Feather River.
 The historic Pulga and Tobin bridges -- highway and railroad bridges that cross over each other --and three tunnels blasted through granite are among the most frequently photographed sites.
 Seven hydroelectric powerhouses make up the “Stairway of Power” along the river with excellent views of the process in action.

 Numerous hiking trails (including the Pacific Crest Trail) are accessed in the canyon, while the river provides opportunities for gold panning, camping and springtime rafting and kayaking.
 There also are many fishing holes along the creeks that intersect the river.